 Tiger Trout History

-Without human interference, the tiger trout would not exist as the brown trout’s native range covers Eurasia, and the brook trout inhabits the freshwaters of North America.
-Therefore they would have never encountered one another in the wild.
+Without human interference, the tiger trout would not exist, as the brown trout’s native range covers Eurasia, and the brook trout inhabits the freshwaters of North America.
+Therefore, they would have never encountered one another in the wild.
 However, during the 1800s, widespread stocking of non-native gamefish began, and these two trout species started to establish wild populations alongside each other, and cross-breeding occurred soon after.
-The first recordings of stream-born tiger trout appear as early as 1944, and while this wild hybrid is still extremely rare, they have been documented several times since.
+The first recordings of stream-born tiger trout appear as early as 1944, and while this wild hybrid is still extremely rare, it has been documented several times since.
 However, tiger trout primarily result from fertilizing brown trout eggs with the milt from brook trout males.
 Trying to fertilize brook trout eggs with brown trout milt has proved unsuccessful because their eggs are too small.
 In addition, these two parent breeds have non-matching numbers of chromosomes, 84:80, so consequently, even if fertilization is successful in the wild, it generally fails to yield any offspring.

-Three Amazing Tiger Trout Facts!
+Three Amazing Tiger Trout Facts

 - Tiger trout are hybrids resulting from cross-breeding female brown trout and male brook trout.